 Student health services are provided through the Mississippi Baptist Health Systems, Inc., at the Healthplex, located on the Mississippi College Clinton campus.
-These services are available to full time students.
-Because of the existing relationship between Mississippi College and Baptist Health Systems, Inc., it is recommended that emergency care be handled through Mississippi Baptist Medical Center Emergency Room.
-To assist with the cost of health services, students are encouraged to retain insurance coverage on their parent's or spouse's policy whenever possible.
-For more information, see the Mississippi College Student Handbook, and on the website at www.mc.edu/offices/health/.
+These services are available to all residence students and full-time students who have paid the student health fee.
+Because of the existing relationship between Mississippi College and Baptist Health Systems, it is recommended that emergency care be handled through Mississippi Baptist Medical Center Emergency Room.
+To assist with the cost of health services, it is recommended that the student be retained on the parent's or spouse's insurance policy whenever possible.
 For more information see The Tomahawk.